 Back Wall/Perineal Massage

 When I first started playing with the Stronic Surf, I was so focused on it as a G-spotting toy that I didn’t even consider turning it around the other way.
-I first realized that the Surf felt pretty damn good “upside down” by accident when I was twisting the shaft around to see if the side ridges would do anything for my labia.
-(The answer: No, not too much, unless you count the friction from the draggy silicone.)
+I realized that Surf felt pretty damn good “upside down” by accident when I was twisting the shaft around to see if the side ridges would do anything for my labia.
+(The answer: No, not too much.)

 So What’s the Verdict?: A Stronic Pulsator Comparison